 Selectmen

-The Board of Selectmen is the governing and legislative body for the Town of Marlborough.
-The five (5) members of the Board of Selectmen (BOS) are elected to staggered 4-year terms.
-The Selectmen are responsible for the administration and management of the town's affairs, policies, and budgets, and provides oversight and direction to the Town Manager.
+The Board of Selectmen(BOS)is the legislative body for the Town of Marlborough.
+The five (5) members of the Board of Selectmen (BOS) are elected to staggered 4-year terms and are responsible for supporting the Town Manager in the administration and management of the town's affairs.
+The BOS provides direction to the Town Manager on setting priorities and policies, assisting in developing the budgets and providing general oversight of the Town Manager.
 The key roles and responsibilities of the Board of Selectmen include:

 Policy Making: The Board of Selectmen establishes policies and regulations for the town.
 They make decisions on various matters such as personnel, policies, finance (including budget and debt), infrastructure improvements, public works, and other local issues.